-The October 2019 release of the micro:bit Python Editor (python.microbit.org) will bring with it a number of new features and UI changes.
-This release will be version 2 of the editor.
+The October 2019 release of the micro:bit Python Editor (python.microbit.org) brings with it a number of new features and UI changes.
+This release is version 2 of the editor.
 We are currently testing this version out in the beta editor python.microbit.org/v/beta before moving this version of the editor live at python.microbit.org

 Previous programs still work

 You are still be able to import .Hex files and Python scripts created in the previous version of the editor and use them in the latest version.
 Load them into the editor by drag-and-drop, or using the file picker and simply download them again to ensure they are up to date.
 The underlying version of MicroPython in the v2 editor has not changed from the current live editor, so all programs will continue to work in the same way.

 Access the old editor

 Should you need to, you can always access the previous version of the editor at python.microbit.org/v/1 which will be available for the next two years.

 The updated menu consolidates the Load/Save buttons into one place that also provides access to the new File System.
 You will also see options to connect and interact with your micro:bit via the serial interface.
 These are enabled if you’re using a browser that supports WebUSB, like Google Chrome and you have a recent version of the firmware on your micro:bit.
 If you are using a browser that doesn’t support WebUSB, a message will tell you that these features are unavailable.

 When the micro:bit is flashed with MicroPython, it enables a simple file system to store files on device.
 Selecting the load button in the menu will bring up the files modal window and you are able to inspect the files on your micro:bit.
 Initially this will just be your program script main.py, but you can also add modules here too that can be called form your program.
 See our article on beta testing files and modules for more information.